ASPP/pelita/doc/source/index.rst

 ======

 .. figure:: images/demogame.png
-   :alt: How it looks like (currently).

-   **A first fight:** A draw between the team on the left side and the team on the right side.
+   :alt: Screenshot.

+   **A first fight:** 'the bad ones' VS. 'the good ones'

+**Pelita** is an artificial intelligence programming game, based loosely on Pacman.

 Contents: